QuentinRoy/santas-de-roy/README.md

 ### History

 But here comes the interesting part.
 If you provide a data path (YAML or JSON), it will be used to save the results.
-And next time, will be re-used to *ensure* that nobody will get the same santa next time.
+And next time, will be re-used to *ensure* that nobody will get the same santa twice (as much as possible).

 ```
 > santas-de-roy --data history.yaml Tintin Snowy Haddock Dupond Dupont